 Fotografía de la exposición No-objetualismos.
 Hacia un pensamiento visual independiente

 Non-Objectualisms.
-Toward an Independent Visual Thought
+Towards an Independent Visual Thinking

 Curated by: Jorge Lopera